floriankraemer/floriankraemer.github.io/_posts/REST-is-not-CRUD.markdown

 ## What Does "Driven by Hypertext" Mean?

 The phrase "not being driven by hypertext" in Roy Fielding's criticism refers to the absence of Hypermedia as the Engine of Application State ([HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)) in many APIs that claim to be RESTful.
 HATEOAS is a fundamental principle of REST, requiring that the client dynamically discover actions and interactions through hypermedia links embedded in server responses, rather than relying on out-of-band knowledge (e.g., API documentation).

+So you are probably more likely do to "RESTful" by implementing HATEOAS than by arguing about if you are allowed to use verbs or no verbs at all.

 ## Six Criteria for what Fielding considers a RESTful API